Impressment: Royal Navy recruiting and desertion

 All three groups also suffered high levels of desertion.
 In the 18th century, British desertion rates on naval ships averaged 25% annually, with slight difference between volunteers and pressed men.

+For example, the frigate HMS Hermione, with a regular complement of 180 men had 129 desertions between 1793 and 1797.
+Desertion rates for Dutch and French warships was even higher with annual rates of up to 90% not uncommon.
+In 1795, the Dutch vessel Staaten Generaal, with a complement of 550 lost 428 to desertion, the Delft, with 350 men lost 340.
 The rate of desertion started high, then fell heavily after a few months on board a ship, and generally became negligible after a year—because Navy pay ran months or years in arrears, desertion might mean not only abandoning companions in the ship's company, but also the loss of a large amount of money already earned.
 If a naval ship had taken a prize, a deserting seaman would forfeit his share of the prize money.
-In a report on proposed changes to the RN written by Admiral Nelson in 1803, he noted that since 1793 more than 42,000 sailors had deserted.
+In a report on proposed changes to the Royal Navy written by Admiral Nelson in 1803, he noted that since 1793 more than 42,000 sailors had deserted.